Homogeneous quandles with abelian inner automorphism groups: Classification for small orders

 Even in the case of larger orders, if the order is written as the product of two primes $p$ and $q$, then we can apply Burnside's lemma.
 It is because the isomorphism classes are determined by $\Aut(\bZ_p)=\bZ_p^\times$ and $\Aut(\bZ_q)=\bZ_q^\times$ actions.

-Recall Burnside's lemma. \begin{lemma}[Burnside's lemma] Let $G$ be a group and let $\ord\sigma$ denote the order of $\sigma$ for $\sigma\in G$.
+Let us recall Burnside's lemma. \begin{lemma}[Burnside's lemma \cite{ste}] Let $G$ be a group and let $\ord\sigma$ denote the order of $\sigma$ for $\sigma\in G$.
 Suppose $G$ acts on a finite set $\Omega$.
 The number of $G$-orbit of $\Omega$ is given by

 where $\Omega^\sigma=\{\omega\in\Omega\mid \sigma(\omega)=\omega\}$. \end{lemma} Let us calculate some examples using this lemma. \begin{example}[$n=10,14,15$]\mbox{} \begin{itemize} \item[$n=10$:] Consider the set